Skip to content

 Obstetric fistula is one of the most debilitating and serious childbirth injuries.

-Will you help end the devastation of fistula for women like Mary?
+Will you help end the devastation of fistula for women like Chizoram?

 Imagine never feeling clean, no matter how much you wash.
 Imagine being so afraid of going to the toilet that you limit how much you eat and drink.
 Imagine living with constant discomfort, agony, and deep shame.

-For Mary, who lives in Nigeria, East Africa, this has been her reality for thirteen years – ever since she experienced a horrific childbirth injury: fistula.
+For Chizoram, who lives in Nigeria, West Africa, this was her reality ever since she experienced a horrific childbirth injury: fistula.

 An obstetric fistula happens when, during a prolonged labour, the baby becomes trapped in the birth canal and the physical pressure tears a hole between the birth canal and the bladder or the rectum.